2022 West Java earthquake: Reconstruction

 The Indonesian government allocated Rp 50 million for reconstructing earthquake-resistant homes.
 Homes that were moderately or lightly damaged would be repaired through a Rp10 million assistance fund.
 Reconstruction and repair works are planned to be undertaken by the Ministry of Public Works and Public Housing.
 While not all the displaced had severely damaged homes, but many fled due to the aftershocks.
 On 25 November, data collection on the number of damaged houses was ongoing.
 Preparations for reconstruction began—residents were evacuated and the search for missing people continued.
 Reconstruction would be funded by government ministries and the provincial government.
 A 2-hectare zone in Sirnagalih village, Cilaku District was allocated for the construction of 200 homes to relocate displaced residents.
 Muhadjir Effendy, the Coordinating Minister for Human Development and Cultural Affairs, said 8,341 damaged homes would be repaired in the first phase of reconstruction.

 With the identification of the Cugenang Fault, the BMKG said the 1,800 homes in several villages where the structure intersects would have to be relocated.
 The BMKG prohibited the reconstruction of homes along the fault due to the present seismic hazard it poses.
+By 27 April 2023, 351 houses had been reconstructed.